PythonForMatlabProgrammers/PythonForMatlabProgrammers/doc-project/Conversion to PDF Notes.md

 1. Using GitHub desktop, sync up a local repository with the online repository.

-1. Open Windows Powershell, cd to the repository and enter the following command to concatenate the various article chapters into one file:
+1. Open Windows PowerShell, cd to the repository and enter the following command to concatenate the various article chapters into one file:

     Get-Content 0*.md | Set-Content ".\Python for MATLAB Programmers.md"